MicrosoftDocs/entra-docs/docs/identity/users/licensing-groups-resolve-problems.md

 You can assign more than one product license to a group.
 For example, you can assign Office 365 Enterprise E3 and Enterprise Mobility + Security to a group to easily enable all included services for users.

-Microsoft Entra ID attempts to assign all licenses that are specified in the group to each user.
-If Microsoft Entra ID can't assign one of the products because of business logic problems, it won't assign the other licenses in the group either.
-An example is if there aren't enough licenses for all, or if there are conflicts with other services that are enabled on the user.
+Microsoft Entra ID attempts to assign all specified licenses in the group to each user.
+However, if Microsoft Entra ID encounters issues such as insufficient licenses or conflicts with other services enabled, it won't assign other licenses in the group either.
+You can check which users have failed to get assigned and which products were affected by this problem.

+It's important to note that when assigning licenses to a group, if there are not enough available licenses, or an issue occurs like service plans that can't be assigned at the same time, the assignment to the group might not be completed.
+An example is if there aren't enough licenses for all, or if there are conflicts with other services that are enabled for the user.

-You can see the users who failed to get assigned and check which products are affected by this problem.
+One potential work around for this conflict is to [create dynamic groups](~/identity/users/groups-dynamic-rule-member-of.md).
+You could create dynamic groups to assign licenses, such as Exchange Online,  and then use a second dynamic group with the same membership rules to apply prerequisite licenses.
+You can then assign those additional licenses after the initial group has applied the Exchange Online license to the users.

+If you encounter any licensing errors, they're recorded on the user object and reported via the Azure portal for resolution.
+For more information, see [Microsoft Graph PowerShell group-based licensing examples](~identity/users/licensing-powershell-graph-examples.md).

 ## When a licensed group is deleted